guardian/coding-exercises/README.md

 Offer the candidate a drink.

 Explain what you’re going to be doing today.
-> This is the pairing test stage of the interview process.
+> This is the coding exercise stage of the interview process.
 We’ll spend about 45 - 60 minutes writing code to solve a problem.
 We’re not assessing you on your deep technical knowledge or your understanding of the standard library, we’re more interested in how you solve a problem.
 With that in mind, feel free to search online for anything, ask questions etc. It’s not about how far we get through the exercise.

 ## Tips for the interviewer during the interview
 Provide guidance on where to start.
 For example, directory structure, where to add tests etc.